robertpreseau/antm/README.md

 # ANTM

-This is a silly little project related to America's Next Top Model, my quarantine guilty pleasure show.
-I was able to use the rvest to scrape the data from Wikipedia and gganimate to create the animation.
+This is a silly little project related to America's Next Top Model, my quarantine guilty pleasure reality show.
+I was able to use the rvest package to scrape the data from Wikipedia and gganimate to create the animation.

 ![America's Next Top Model Season 1 Results](s1.gif)